tls-md/tls-md/TLS/Concepts/TOOL.md

 ARTEFACT PRODUCED FOR USE USING a DEFINED METHOD.
 # Criteria and general notes
 ## Old Chinese Criteria
-1. The general word for a tool for use of any kind is qì 器, but the primary meaning of the word remains "container, vessel".
+1. The general word for a tool for use of any kind is qì [[器]], but the primary meaning of the word remains "container, vessel".
 (For complex mechanical tools see CONTRAPTION.)
 ## Modern Chinese Criteria
 工具
 用具